 Different jurisdictions have different rules governing restraining and personal protection orders.
 However, they all specify who can file for one, what protection or relief one can receive from it, and how it will be implemented.

-The court may impose restrictions on the opposing party’s conduct or mandate that particular rules be followed.
-The offender may be arrested and prosecuted for violating the order by failing to follow it.
-In some countries, violations can also be considered civil or criminal contempt of court.
+The court may impose restrictions on the opposing party’s conduct or mandate specific rules that must be followed.
+If the offender fails to adhere to the order, they may be arrested and prosecuted.
+In some jurisdictions, violations can also be treated as civil or criminal contempt of court.

 Protective and peace orders are the two categories of restraining orders available in Maryland.